explosion/spacy-course/chapters/en/slides/chapter4_03_training-best-practices.md

 # Problem 1: Models can "forget" things

 - Existing model can overfit on new data
-  - e.g.: if you only update it with `WEBSITE`, it can "unlearn" what a `PERSON` is
+  - e.g.: if you only update it with `"WEBSITE"`, it can "unlearn" what a `"PERSON"` is
 - Also known as "catastrophic forgetting" problem